 Our Child Abuse Main Article provides a comprehensive look at the who, what, when and how of Child Abuse

-Child abuse, emotional: Emotional child abuse is the third most frequently reported form of child abuse (after child neglect and physical child abuse), accounting 17% of all cases of child abuse.
+Child abuse, psychological: Also known as emotional child abuse, this is the third most frequently reported form of child abuse (after child neglect and physical child abuse), accounting 17% of all cases of child abuse.

 It is likely that emotional child abuse is greatly underreported, since it can be difficult to detect and difficult to document.

-Emotional child abuse is also sometimes termed psychological child abuse, verbal child abuse, or mental injury of a child.
+Emotional child abuse is also sometimes termed verbal child abuse or mental injury of a child.

 Last Editorial Review: 8/28/2013